 Provide an overview of ML2, discussing its design principles and detailing use case examples

 Demonstrate an OpenStack deployment with ML2 utilizing multiple segmentation methods and multiple L2 networking mechanisms to show the power of the ML2 plugin

 Attendees will leave this session with an understanding of ML2, the use cases it was designed to solve, how to deploy ML2 in an OpenStack Havana environment, and how existing Neutron deployments can migrate to ML2.

-I am a Principal Software Engineer at Red Hat, working on the OpenStack Neutron project and on Red Hat's RDO and RHOS OpenStack distributions.
-Throughout my career, ranging from developing digitial audio processors to large defense systems, I've been a strong advocate of and contibutor to open standards and open source.
+I am a Principal Engineer in the Noiro Networks group in Cisco, working on OpenStack Neutron, particularly the ML2 plugin, and on Group Based Policy.
+Throughout my career, ranging from developing digital audio processors to large defense systems, I've been a strong advocate of and contributor to open standards and open source.